 Those persons that previously have had their professional qualifications recognised, or who have applied for a recognition decision before the end of the implementation period (meaning that the application was submitted by 31 December 2020), are unaffected.

 For any further queries, you can contact us at firstname.lastname@example.org and we will direct your enquiry to the relevant team to respond to you.

 Statement from the Vice-Chancellor

 The University of Bristol has a distinctive international reputation for excellence in teaching and research, and our international staff and students play a vital role in the ongoing and future success of our institution.
-The Brexit discussions and the uncertainty around them continues to be cause for everyone, and we want to assure all staff and students that they are welcome here at Bristol.
+The Brexit discussions and the uncertainty over the last four years has caused concern for everyone, but we want to assure all staff and students that they are welcome here at Bristol in 2021.

 We are absolutely committed to supporting everyone in our community.
-This website has been developed to help you to keep up to date with latest developments in the Brexit negotiations and to provide you with sources of advice.
+This website has been developed to help you to keep up to date with latest developments relating to Brexit and to provide you with sources of advice.